Mrekyle/ci-project-5/README.md

 - Django All Auth( Used for Django account creation and secruity )
 - ElephantSQL ( Used to store all the data orom the store, users, orders, products )
 - Heroku ( Secure online website hosting  Through the use of Config vars to connect to ourside sources )
+- CSRF Tokens provided by django ( Allow the secure movement of data between the user and the backend of the application )

 </details>